-Professor of Theatre Arts and Chair of the Theatre Arts Department
+Professor of Theatre Arts and Chair of Theatre Arts: Scene Design, Lighting Design, Stage Management, Senior Seminar.

 Lanny is a professional designer and consultant.
 His work includes international lighting and production design; national tour designs for opera and dance; regional designs for opera, modern dance, ballet, drama, and corporate events; concert work for Willow Creek International and the Indigo Girls; work in architectural lighting and consulting; TV studio production design and consulting; and, consultant planning for performance venues and events (including the 1996 Olympics).
 In addition to his professional work Lanny has sustained a 25-year teaching career within the Higher Education Academy while also providing guest “masterclass” design instruction at various venues; and providing professional presentations on lighting design, design communication, and leadership and creativity within the arts at professional conferences and workshops.
 He has presented portfolio examples of his work at regional conferences, worked at the John F. Kennedy Center for the Performing Arts, and has received numerous professional awards including a Michigan Governor’s Commendation and Atlanta Critic’s Choice awards for his design work (including the Atlanta premier of A Few Good Men).
 Recent work includes Phantom of the Opera and the first U.S. non-professional premier of Miss Saigon (scenic and lighting design); international production design work with the Willow Creek Organization in Germany; architectural and lighting consulting for theatre performance spaces and houses of worship; scenic and lighting design work for local and regional companies; group facilitator for a hiking tour of Israel; design and logistics support for our recent production of Kahani in Varanasi, India.
 He has also served six years as Associate Provost of Academic Affairs at Kalamazoo College.
 Lanny enjoys spending time with his family, the outdoors (hiking, camping, and horseback riding), Ultimate Frisbee, reading, triathlons, and youth ministry.